cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 billing for your new project.
 See also the page on how to
 **[create, modify, or close your self-serve Cloud Billing account][googleBilling]**

+At the end of the semester,
+I'll remind you that you may
+want to delete your virtual machines.
+If you don't do this,
+you will continue
+to be billed for them.

 ### Install the latest gcloud CLI version